FAQS

 Will Melt have curated hub spaces like other Fringe festivals?

 Given Brisbane typically has entertainment hubs due to venue locations (i.e., Fortitude Valley, Southbank, West End etc.) these hubs or precincts will organically appear.
-In our first year, we aren’t curating hubs or spaces, however this might be something we investigate for the future.
+At this stage, we aren’t curating hubs or spaces, however this might be something we investigate for the future.

 Is the Brisbane Powerhouse available as a venue?

-Yes, Brisbane Powerhouse is on Eventotron to receive your enquiries; however, as with all other venues, programming is subject to availability and both parties agreeing on a suitable deal.
+Yes, Brisbane Powerhouse programming team have listed available spaces on Eventotron to receive your enquiries.
+As with all other participating venues, programming is subject to availability and both parties agreeing on a suitable deal.
+If you are interested in presenting your event at the Brisbane Powerhouse, you can contact their programming team on [email protected]

 Do performers, company, production, venues etc. need to identify as LGBTQIA+ in order to participate?